Edgeley Park: History

-The Sykes family sold the land Edgeley Park stood on to tenants Stockport County in 1932 for a then price of £1600.
+The Sykes family sold the site to Stockport County in 1932 for £1,600.

-The Main Stand of the ground, which at the time was made of wood, burned down in a fire in 1935, destroying all of Stockport County's previous records; therefore, apart from having to rebuild a significant section of the ground, the club had to undertake a massive task to piece together information about previous results, playing squads, etc.
+The Main Stand of the ground, which, at the time was made of wood, burnt down in 1935, destroying all of Stockport County's previous records; therefore, apart from having to rebuild a significant section of the ground, the club had to undertake a massive task to piece together information about previous results, playing squads, etc.

-Following the Bradford City stadium fire in 1985, work began to remove all wooden structures and standing terraces from the stadium, which drastically reduced capacity, but increased safety and ensured that the ground complies to Football League regulations.
-This work was eventually full completed by 2001.The railway end being the last stand to be converted from a standing terrace to seating.
-The stadium's name is often simply abbreviated to 'EP' by fans.

-The record attendance is 27,833, when Liverpool visited Edgeley Park to play Stockport County in the 5th round of the FA Cup in 1950.
+The record attendance is 27,833, when Liverpool visited Edgeley Park to play Stockport in the fifth round of the FA Cup in 1950.

-The floodlight system was first used with an opening friendly match against Fortuna '54 Geleen of Holland on 16 October 1956, whose side included four members of the Dutch national team that had defeated Belgium the previous week.
+The floodlighting system was first used for an opening friendly match against Fortuna '54 Geleen of Holland on 16 October 1956, whose side included four members of the Dutch national team that had defeated Belgium the previous week.

 The ground once held two matches by the England international football team on the same day.
-On 14 January 1958 the England squad were due to play training matches at nearby Maine Road, home of Manchester City but the pitch was frozen.
+On 14 January 1958 the England squad were due to play training matches at Manchester City's Maine Road but the pitch was frozen.
 Edgeley Park's pitch was deemed playable so it was decided to hold the matches in Stockport instead.

 The first game saw England draw 2–2 with a Manchester City XI, and the second saw the England senior side defeat the England U23 side 1–0.

 Edgeley Park was the venue for the final of the 1978 World Lacrosse Championship.

+Following the Bradford City stadium fire in 1985, work began to remove all wooden structures and standing terraces from the stadium, which drastically reduced the capacity, but increased safety and ensured that the ground complied with Football League regulations.
+This work was eventually fully completed by 2001, with the Railway End being the last stand to be converted from a standing terrace to seating.
+The stadium's name is often simply abbreviated to "EP" by fans.

 Chester City played a home Rumbelows Cup tie against Manchester City at Edgeley Park on 8 October 1991, owing to safety concerns regarding their temporary Moss Rose home.

-Stockport County have undertaken an entire redevelopment of the ground since moving into the ground, most notably the building of the Cheadle End which opened in 1995.
+Stockport County has undertaken a complete redevelopment of the stadium since moving into the ground, including the building of the Cheadle End which opened in 1995.

-Edgeley Park is the closest league football ground to the River Mersey – it is actually closer than Liverpool's Anfield, Everton's Goodison Park or Tranmere Rovers' Prenton Park.
+Edgeley Park is the second closest league football ground to the River Mersey (924 metres)– it is actually closer than Liverpool's Anfield, Everton women's Goodison Park or Tranmere Rovers' Prenton Park.
+Only Everton's Hill Dickinson Stadium (97 metres), completed in 2025 is closer.

 On 31 July 2015 Edgeley Park passed into the ownership of Stockport Council.
 In February 2022, the club agreed a 250-year lease of Edgeley Park from the council.